Prom (film): Plot

-Meanwhile, Lloyd still cannot find a date and becomes frustrated.
-Lucas asks Simone to a barbecue hosted by his friend Tyler.
-Tyler tries to talk and flirt with her, but she rejects him, because he is dating Jordan.
-Meanwhile, the stress in Mei and Justin's relationship reaches its breaking point, and Mei cancels on Justin for fear of telling him about her acceptance.
-At school, Lucas blows off Corey to spend more time with Simone and invites her to study for the upcoming test with him.
+As Lloyd still cannot find a date and becomes frustrated, Lucas asks Simone to a barbecue hosted by his friend Tyler.
+Tyler tries to talk and flirt with her, but she rejects him because he is dating Jordan.
+Mei and Justin's relationship reaches its breaking point, and Mei cancels on Justin for fear of telling him about her acceptance.
+At school, Lucas blows off Corey to spend more time with Simone and invites her to study with him.
 However, en route to the library, Simone is stopped by Tyler, who convinces her to talk with him about his feelings.
 Jordan sees the two talking and immediately realizes the situation.
-After school, Nova apologizes to Jesse for her father’s behavior.
-Later, she brings him along as she goes dress shopping, for a second opinion.
+After school, Nova apologizes to Jesse for her father's behavior.
+Later, she brings him along as she goes dress shopping for a second opinion.
 Back at school, Simone apologizes to Lucas for having ditched him.
-She has a surprise, tickets to a concert, where Stick Hippo (his and Corey's favorite band) is opening.
+She surprises him with tickets to a concert, where Stick Hippo (his and Corey's favorite band) is opening.
 Lucas wants to take Simone instead of Corey, much to his dismay.
 Jordan dumps Tyler for his unfaithfulness and decides to go to prom alone.
-This prompts him to ask Simone to prom, which is the same night as the concert, and she agrees.
+This prompts him to ask Simone to prom, which is on the same night as the concert, and she agrees.
 Simone tells Lucas that she cannot attend the concert.

-Mei apologizes to Justin and tells him the truth, but instead of feeling hurt, he tells her he is proud of her, and agree to attend prom together.
+Mei apologizes to Justin and tells him the truth, but instead of feeling hurt, he tells her he is proud of her, and agrees to attend prom together.
 As Lloyd gets rejected by another girl, he spots Lucas sitting outside the school, looking dejected.
 He learns of his situation and tells Lucas his own problem.
 Two nights before the prom, Nova, Ali, and Mei are in Nova's room, chatting.
 Nova confesses to them that she has feelings for Jesse, which her father overhears.
-The next day, Nova's father tells Jesse he cannot ask Nova to prom, because he is "bringing her down".
+The next day, Nova's father tells Jesse he cannot ask Nova to prom because he is "bringing her down".
 That afternoon, Jesse is unusually hostile towards Nova and deserts her.
 On prom night, Lucas climbs a tree to reach Simone's window.
 He tells her how he feels and begs her not to go to prom, but she does anyway.
 Disappointed, Lucas realizes what a bad friend he has been to Corey and offers him the other concert ticket.